whole-earth/arena-embed/README.md

 HTML Day 2024 - weekend hack

-Scope: renders selected blocks from an Are.na channel into 512-dimensional vector embeddings using OpenAI's `text-embedding-3-small`.
+## Render selected blocks from an Are.na channel into 512-dimensional vector embeddings using OpenAI's `text-embedding-3-small`

+---

 **Step 1**: Paste Are.na channel URL + OpenAI API keys and select desired blocks from channel